 I am a qualified integrative counsellor and member of the British Association for Counselling and Psychotherapy (BACP).
-I have extensive experience of working with psychological and emotional issues; supporting children, teenagers and adults within a variety of settings.
+I have extensive experience of working with psychological and emotional issues; supporting adults within a variety of settings.
 I am trained to listen skilfully and use various therapeutic approaches and models to help you access buried feelings.
 I tailor the approach specifically to fit you and the issues you present, my approach is known as person centred which is the foundation of my integrative practice.
-I also employ psychodynamic and cognitive behavioural therapy (CBT), providing long or short term therapy, I am here to offer a safe, confidential, non- judgemental space just for you.
+I also employ psychodynamic and cognitive behavioural therapy (CBT), providing long or short term therapy.
+I am here to offer a safe, confidential, non- judgemental space just for you.
 More importantly I am an empathic, caring human being who really does want to help you feel better.

 Training, qualifications & experience